AWS Deployment

 JWT_SECRET

-A secure secret that you will pick that is used to establish secure JWT tokens.
+A secure secret that picked by the user to establish secure JWT tokens.

 CHANGEME